 Yep, that’s the kind of girl I am.

 For weeks I walked the half mile to church on Sundays to sing and sway.
 Of course, we were all white so the swaying was disappointingly minimal, but the feeling of hearing, or almost not-hearing, my own voice blend with the bigger, more resonant group voice was a real high.
-A religious experience, you might say, and to this day, singing “Go Tell it on the Mountain” remains one of my most joyful musical experiences.
+A religious experience, you might say, and to this day, “Go Tell it on the Mountain” remains one of my favorite songs to sing.

 (Remember Dan McCallum?
 Are you wondering how I might meaningfully weave him into the fabric of this tale now that we’re drawing to a close?
-Well, I can’t because I have no idea where he is or what happened to him, and I didn’t want to edit him out.
-After all, he’s a nice guy, so why be a jerk?
+Well, I just plain didn’t want to edit him out.
+After all, he was a nice guy, so why be a jerk?
 Plus it’s the privilege my indie-press here affords me.)

 Church singing was great until I quit for some unremarkable reason – maybe John left so I did?
 With this, I had to turn in the outfit but by then I had soaked in all the magic that its polyester fibers had to offer.
 I learned later that many singers honed their passion for music by singing in church: Tina Turner, Elvis Presley, Marvin Gaye – Steve Curtis for gosh-sakes!
 And though I couldn’t subscribe to the organized religion part, church was a stellar first venue for me.
 To me, this is the strongest endorsement of church outreach yet – that it provided a passionate musical outlet for the Daughter of an Athiest.